 But, thankfully you can visit the bullring when there are no bullfights.
-So I eventually decided that yes, I am VERY MUCH AGAINST bullfighting, but I do want to know more about it.
-Even if it is just to be able to have a better educated discussion about it.
+So I eventually decided that even though I am VERY MUCH AGAINST bullfighting I do want to know more about it.
+Even if it is just to be able to have a better-educated discussion about it.

 And I have to admit, the building is impressive!
-It would make such a great place for concerts and other events not harming animals…
+It makes such a great place for concerts and other events not harming animals…

-Anyway, my personal opinion aside, the Plaza de Toros is one of Valencia’s main sights.
+Anyway, my personal opinion aside, the Plaza de Toros is one of the main places to visit in Valencia.

 The bullring is a neoclassic building built between 1850-1860.
-It is 18 metres high, has a diameter of 52 metres and can hold around 12.000 people.
+It is 18 meters high, has a diameter of 52 meters and can hold around 12.000 people.

 The main bullfights take place during the Fallas festival and at the July Fair.

-Tip: the entrance to the bullring and the museum is a bit tricky to find since it is in a sidestreet.
-Check out the map here, or type in Museo Taurino de Valencia in Google maps.
+Tip: the entrance to the bullring and the museum is a bit tricky to find since it is in a side street.
+Check out the map here, or type in Museo Tauri in Google maps.